qperfect-io/QleoNotebooks/README.md

 # QleoNotebooks
-Public Notebooks teaching usage od the QLEO framework
+Public Notebooks teaching usage of the QLEO framework